OWASP/owasp-istg/src/03_test_cases/memory/README.md

 **Summary**

 Binaries recovered from device memory may lack standard exploit mitigation features enabled through compiler and linker security flags.
 When binaries are extracted directly from memory chips, their compilation security properties can be assessed to understand the device's exploitability posture.
-The absence of protections such as PIE, stack canaries, NX, RELRO, and FORTIFY_SOURCE reduces the complexity of developing exploits for identified vulnerabilities in the extracted binaries.
+The absence of protections such as PIE, stack canaries, NX, RELRO, and FORTIFY_SOURCE reduces the complexity of developing exploits for identified vulnerabilities in the extracted binaries, enabling techniques such as Return-Oriented Programming (ROP) or direct shellcode injection.
+Real-world impact is demonstrated by vulnerabilities such as CVE-2022-48174, a stack buffer overflow in BusyBox affecting millions of embedded and IoT devices, where missing stack canaries and ASLR significantly lowered the exploitation barrier.

 **Test Objectives**